8 Ways to Build Positivity:

 - Be fully present

 It is too easy to be constantly distracted.
-Looking at our phones and thinking about everything we have to do or should be doing.
+Looking at our phones and think about everything we have to do or should be doing.
 Being fully present takes practice, but it pays huge dividends.

 - Spend time at the start of each day on self-care

-With all the demands on our time, there’s always other priorities and people vying for our attention.
+With all the demands on our time, there are always other priorities and people vying for our attention.
 But in order to take care of them or those tasks, you first need to take care of yourself.
 Self-care involves not just our bodies, but also our minds and our moods.
 Learn more about how to reduce daily stress and anxiety here.

 - Focus on solutions, not the problems

 When something goes wrong, it’s the negative people who complain and don’t fix things.
 Positive people do the opposite.
 Work towards a healthy pregnancy and birth BEFORE birth.
 By reducing your risks before birth, then many of the risks can be managed or eliminated.
 And there’s nothing more positive than that.

 This one may sound cheesy but believe me — smiling more often does all sorts of good things.
 You can start by smiling at your neighbors, your mailperson, your barista, and during your commute.
-Plus, smiling has been shown to improve the mood.
+Plus, smiling has been shown to improve mood.